eshort0401/EPBC_scrape/README.md

     docker build -t epbc:1.0 --build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g) .
     ```

-    1. Note that `$(id -u)` and `$(id -g)` will tell `EPBC_scrape` to
+    1. Note that `$(id -u)` and `$(id -g)` tell `EPBC_scrape` to use the host user's
-    create new files using the current user's user and group ID numbers: these
+    ID numbers for the user created in the UNIX container.
+This ensures any new files
+    created by `EPBC_scrape` are owned by the host user.
+Note that these ID numbers can
-    can be changed to other user ID numbers if required.
+    can be changed to those of other users or groups if required.
     1. By default, `EPBC_scrape`
-    will give read, write and execute rights for created files to everyone.
+    will give read, write and execute rights for any created files to everyone after
-    These permissions can be changed by altering the `chmod ...` lines in
+    the website data has been downloaded.
+These permissions can be changed by
+    altering the `chmod ...` lines in `entrypoint.sh` to, for instance, only give write access
-    `entrypoint.sh`.
-    1. The lines `RUN apt-get update` and `RUN apt update` are likely slowing down
-    image build times, and making the image larger than it needs to be.
-These lines
-    can probably be removed, or replaced with more efficient methods of ensuring
-    the container has access to the UNIX repositories it needs.
+    to the host user.
 5. Perform a test run of the software by calling

     ```